 Whether you are a blogger like me, or someone who wants quality photos of your family holiday’s, vacations or self this article is for you.
 Good news!
 You do not need a professional camera to take great photos.
 You can capture a solid shot with a camera phone.
 In this article I am going to focus on the iPhone, DxO One and Canon because those are the cameras I use, however, there are several devices, smartphones included, that can do the trick.

 If you are just starting out and do not want to shell out top dollar for a camera I recommend using the DxO One.
 It retails for $149.99.
-I use this digital camera for 90% of my location photos.
+I use this digital camera on location shoots because I can capture motion photos easily and quickly without ever needing to use a self timer.
 It connects to your phone through the lightning connector and shoots RAW and SUPER RAW DSLR images and video.
 The easy to use DxO One app and wifi feature allow you to see the image on your camera while shooting photos making it convenient to adjust as you shoot.
 The DxO One is lightweight and portable for traveling.
 There are a few drawbacks such as the battery life, but I carry an external battery pack to keep powered when I am on the go.
 This is a great beginner/intermediate camera that will easily help you get acquainted with using shooting techniques: Shutter, Aperture and ISO.

-If you have the money and want more bang for your buck I recommend using: 5D Markiii or Canon 6D with a 50mm, 40mm and 35mm lens.
-Nikon and Sony offer amazing equipment, too, but I am currently using the DxO one, Canon 6D and iPhone XS Max.
+If you have the money and want more bang for your buck I recommend using: Canon 5D Mark iv or Canon 6D with a 50mm, 40mm and 35mm lens.
+Nikon and Sony offer amazing equipment, too, but I am currently using the DxO one, Canon Mark iv and iPhone XS Max.
 If you are using an iPhone one thing to note about the iPhone XS Max is how advanced the camera specs are.
 This is definitely a great alternative camera.

 Finding the perfect lighting can be challenging, but with a few tricks you can master the art of transforming a bad photo into a great photo.
 I haven’t conquered the art of manipulating artificial lighting completely, but there are several lighting kits that will help enhance a dull photo.
 The two most common lights are ring lights and softbox lights.
 I use both.
 Ring lights are best for framing the face for portraits, or in my case, makeup tutorials/makeup photos.
 They add a ring around your face which give you a flawless glow.
 Beauty gurus swear by them because of the flattering light they produce.